brson/brson.github.com/_posts/2017-04-05-minimally-nice-maintainer.md

 On any bug where there is an acceptable solution, make it crystal clear what that solution is, and that _help is wanted_.
-Contributors are often desperate for a signal indicating how they can help.
+Contributors are sometimes just waiting for a signal indicating how they can help.
 The more detail you can provide the better.
 Bugs with clear direction have 100% better chance of drawing contributions than those without.
 The larger your project, and the larger your contributor base, the more important it is that you consistently provide direction, and that contributors have a way to find the bugs that have reached this inflection point.

 <a name="admit-your-mistakes"></a>
 ## Admit your mistakes